TeamDmfMM/EZLaunch/Packager/README.md

 You will need to run `cargo update` from the root of this folder in order to get all the required packages.

-Next, do a test build with `cargo build --target=x86_64-pc-windows-gnu`.
+Next, do a test build with `cargo build --target x86_64-pc-windows-gnu`.
 Once this finishes, make sure to copy the `packager_gui.exe.manifest` file to the output directory.
 The gui should now run.

 ### Linux/Mac